OFA-Sponsored TANF Field “Office Hours”: Presenting the Digital Resource Portfolio Supporting TANF Program Improvement Initiatives

 The Office of Family Assistance (OFA)-sponsored Leveraging America’s Social and Economic Resilience TANF Learning Community (LASER TLC) initiative provided technical assistance (TA) and support to state, county, and tribal TANF programs in addressing the challenge of human services delivery in the wake of the COVID-19 pandemic.
 Along with Mathematica, BLH Technologies, Inc. managed the LASER TLC and developed a series of collective TA events, including a Tribal Affinity Group.
 These events featured national thought leaders and various program and practice models.
 The events also included opportunities for the 10 participating state, county and tribal LASER TLC sites to meet, discuss challenges, and ask questions of presenters.
 The LASER TLC produced the comprehensive Digital Resource Portfolio (Portfolio), which presents the information shared at the collective TA events.

-OFA will host two “Office Hours” sessions for State, county, and Tribal TANF programs on May 2 and May 9, 2023 from 2:00 p.m. to 3:00 p.m.
-ET.
-The Office Hours sessions will:
+OFA hosted two “Office Hours” sessions for State, county, and Tribal TANF programs in May 2023.
+The Office Hours sessions:

-• Provide background information on the Digital Resource Portfolio's development.
+• Provided background information on the Digital Resource Portfolio's development.

-• Describe the Portfolio’s structure and organization and the core topics covered in support of TANF program improvement.
+• Described the Portfolio’s structure and organization and the core topics covered in support of TANF program improvement.

-• Describe how to access, efficiently navigate, and effectively use the Portfolio.
+• Described how to access, efficiently navigate, and effectively use the Portfolio.

 Record Type